 The more we take our self and others as objects, the further away from home we are.
 There seem to be endless ways to be homeless while we appear to be in a relationship!
 Yet, as Ramana Maharshi pointed out, we are always at home, we just don’t realize it.
 All of the kinds of inner homelessness that I just described are forms of self forgetfulness.
 As Byron Katie would say, “It is just innocent confusion.”

-When I am at home in my self, I meet you in and as my self.
+When I am at home in myself, I meet you in and as myself.
 This is a step beyond Martin Buber’s description of an I-Thou relationship.
 It is I-I. This does not mean that differences are ignored or erased.
-There is a clear recognition, respect, and even celebration of the distinctive views, feelings and needs of others; it is not merging.
-As Being, you are an expression of my self.
-As Being, I am an expression of your self.
-It is the recognition that the appareWhile John is in the Conributor pick list, he’s not in the Author pick list sint “I” here and the apparent “you” there share the same ground of Being.
-In the same way that we are connected with all biological life through our shared DNA, we are connected with all of Life through our shared Being.
+There is a clear recognition, respect, and even celebration of the distinctive views, feelings and needs of others; it is not psychological merging.
+It is the recognition that the apparent “I” here and the apparent “you” there share the same ground of being.
+As Being, you are an expression of myself.
+As Being, I am an expression of yourself.
+This is true communion.
+In the same way that we are connected with all biological life through our shared DNA, we are connected with all of Life through our shared being.
 We are like different trees that share the same ground.
 Are we the tree or the ground?
 Yes.
-We are unique and not separate – neither two, nor one.
+We are unique and not separate – neither two nor one.
 These words are crude pointers to this direct, inner knowing.

 excerpt from his latest book “In Touch”

 Women mystics and wisdom beings across the spiritual traditions